 I handle photography for many web clients, but also for others who know me only as a photographer.
-You can see a wider portfolio on my photography website.
+You can see a wider portfolio on Visit my photography site to learn more and sign up for headshots and portraits..

 People need pictures of people.
 I typically work with available light, which is both faster and more relaxed than bringing in lighting, though I also maintain and use a complete studio set up for formal headshots.